 Why Do It?

-If you want to stay closer to home for your first assignment, you can.
+If you want to stay closer to home and be a local travel nurse for your first assignment, you can.
 There may be several travel assignments located in your current city.

 Freedom to choose your specialty